stoerr/chatGPTtools/plugins/filemanagerplugin/FileManagerPlugin.md

 Caution: you currently need to be a paying user of ChatGPT (to have access to ChatGPT-4) and to registered for the ChatGPT Plugin beta, possibly as a plugin developer.

+## Status

+It's stable and useable, but I don't plan any extensions to it, since I'm working on a rewrite [Developers ChatGPT toolbench](https://github.com/stoerr/DevelopersChatGPTToolbench) that already has more functionality.
+But you're welcome to use this, too.

 ## Usage

 To use the `FileManagerPlugin`, you need to have registered as a plugin developer with ChatGPT.
 Once you've done that,